kaoslabsinc/dj-kaos-storages/README.md

 ### Public vs Private media files

 If you want media files to be only accessible through your application, and want to prevent users to put in the url in their browsers and access the files, you'd want to use a private media file storage.
+For example your application might generate confidential PDF report files that you want to only be accessible through your dashboard and not using a publicly available URL.

 ## AWS S3